-Research conducted by staff from the Otago Business School regularly features in He Kitenga the University of Otago's prestigious annual research publication.
+Such is the cailbre of our staff that Otago Business School research regularly features in He Kitenga, the University of Otago's prestigious annual research publication.

 The University of Otago is collaborating in the leading-edge Ātea project to enable Māori to remain connected via a virtual 3D marae.